alrokayan/hadoop-openstack-centos/README.rst

-Upscale: Add More Slave Nodes
+Scale-out: Add More Slave Nodes
 -------------------------------

 To add more slave nodes, from OpenStack controller you need to execute: ``scalability-openstack\01-upscale.sh`` and passing three arguments: ``instance_type``, ``machine_name``, and ``compute_host`` (optional).